 Once a parent gives consent to an adoption, it can be very difficult to go back.
-In all states (except Massachusetts and Utah), a birth parent may revoke his or her consent to adoption in very limited circumstances.
+In all states (except Idaho, Massachusetts, and Utah), a birth parent may revoke his or her consent to the adoption in very limited circumstances.
 Consent may be revoked in if the consent was obtained by fraud or coercion, or if it's deemed in the best interests of the child.
-States have different rules for when and how parental consent to adoption may be revoked:

 Learn More About Consent to Adoption by Talking to an Attorney